skypyproject/skypy/docs/configuration_files.rst

 From the documentation, the parameters for the `~skypy.galaxies.schechter_lf` function are: ``redshift``, the characteristic absolute magnitude ``M_star``, the amplitude ``phi_star``, faint-end slope parameter ``alpha``, the magnitude limit ``magnitude_limit``, the fraction of sky ``sky_area``, ``cosmology`` and ``noise``.
-If you are planning to reuse some of these parameters, you could define them at the top-level of your configuration file.
+If you are planning to reuse some of these parameters, you can define them at the top-level of your configuration file.
 In our example, we are using ``Astropy`` linear and exponential models for the characteristic absolute magnitude and the amplitude, respectively.
 Also, ``noise`` is an optional parameter and you could use its default value by omitting its definition.